Trip Planner

 Mera Peak Climbing Overview

 Mera Peak is one of Nepal’s tallest and most popular trekking peaks.
-It is in the Mahalangur section of Nepal’s Sholukhumbu region.
-Mera Peak Climbing attracts climbers worldwide due to its challenging nature.
-It stands at an altitude of 6476m and is the most technical peak for trekking.
-The Mera Peak Climbing offers breathtaking views of the surrounding Himalayas.
-It has emerged as one of the suitable trekking peaks for beginners who want to pursue a career in mountaineering.
+It is in the Mahalangur section of Nepal's Solukhumbu region.
+It stands at an altitude of 6,476 m and is considered a non-technical trekking peak, as the snow slopes do not exceed 30 degrees.
+Thus, it has emerged as one of the suitable trekking peaks for beginners who want to pursue a career in mountaineering.
+The expedition to Mera Peak passes through the south of Lukla to the traditional village of Kote, Thangnak, and Khare and takes place within the Makalu Barun National Park.

-Mera Peak Climbing includes three primary trekking tops.
-They are Mera Central (6,461m), Mera North (6476m), and Mera South (6065m).
-The peak is popular among tourists, especially for adventure lovers.
-It offers a spectacular view of different mountains above eight thousand meters.
-You can witness the majestic presence of Mt Everest, Mt Makalu, Mt Cho Oyu, and Mt Lhotse from its top.
-The Mera Peak North is the most preferred mountain to climb as it is comparatively easier than the other two peaks.
+Mera Peak Climbing includes three primary subsidiary peaks.
+They are Mera Central (6,461m), Mera North (6,476 m), and Mera South (6,065 m).
+The peak is popular among tourists, particularly those seeking adventure.
+However, the Mera Peak North is the most preferred mountain to climb as it is comparatively easier than the other two peaks.
+Additionally, it offers a spectacular view of various mountains above 8,000 meters, including Mount Everest, Mount Makalu, Mount Cho Oyu, and Mount Lhotse from its summit.

 Highlights of Mera Peak Climbing

-- 360-degree panoramic views of the world’s highest mountains from the summit point of Mera Peak
+• 360-degree panoramic views of the world’s highest mountains from the summit point of Mera Peak, including Mt Everest, Lhotse, and Cho Oyu.

-- Wilderness walk through untouched and remote valleys as well as colorful Rhododendron forests
+• A remarkable walk through untouched and remote valleys, as well as colorful Rhododendron forests.

 How Tough is the Mera Peak Expedition?